RGB colour model

 RGB is a colour model based around light (Red, Green and Blue) therefore we use for things such as web pages that use backlit screens.

-With the technical stuff out of the way, how do you convert an RGB PDF into a CMYK PDF?
+With the technical stuff out of the way, how do you convert an PDF RGB to CMYK?
 This can be done in Acrobat Pro itself.

 Firstly, open the PDF in Acrobat

 Secondly, choose Tools > Print Production > Convert Colours

 Thirdly, click OK and you’re done!

-As you may see, the colours could change slightly or drastically depending on how the artwork was initially set up.
+As you may see, the colours can change slightly or drastically depending on how the artwork is initially set up.
 If you are happy, you now have a CMYK PDF.
 If not, you can always go back to the original artwork source and amend the colours to CMYK and adjust at that stage.

 I do hope this little bit of advice can help a few people and provide an understanding of these colour modes.